Dog & Pet Policy

 - No more than two dogs are permitted on any lot in Cordillera.
 Offspring less than three months in age shall be the only exception to this rule.

-- Contractors, subcontractors, guests (other than those of a homeowner), visitors, delivery people, etc., are prohibited by the Covenants and Wildlife Agreements from bringing dogs into Cordillera, even if the dog(s) would be kept inside a vehicle.
+- Contractors, subcontractors, guests (other than those of a homeowner), delivery people, etc., are prohibited by the Covenants and Wildlife Agreements from bringing dogs into Cordillera, even if the dog(s) would be kept inside a vehicle.

 - Property owner’s guests may bring dogs into Cordillera and shall comply with all Cordillera dog control measures.